vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### How long does it take until the money is in my account?

-The settlement flow is as follows:
+The settlement flow depends on the banks and is as follows:

 1. Day 1: A customer makes a purchase and the transaction is completed.
 If the purchased product is shipped later, the "day 1" is the day the product is shipped and the customer's account is charged.
 2. Day 2: Settlement files are distributed, and are available in the Vipps portal: https://portal.vipps.no.
 3. Day 3 (the next _bank day_) at 16:00: Payments are made from Vipps.
 4. Day 5 (the third _bank day_): The settlement is booked with reference by the bank.

+A _bank day_ is a day when the bank is open for business.
+That excludes weekends, public holidays, etc.

 See: [Settlements](https://github.com/vippsas/vipps-developers/tree/master/settlements).